How To Calculate Carrying Capacity Of A Population?

 How do you calculate maximum population growth rate?

-What is meant by the term carrying capacity of a population?
+What is the carrying capacity of the earth?

 What are carrying capacities give an example of a factor that limits carrying capacity quizlet?